 New qualities can be added by selecting “Add New” at the bottom of the Cash Qualities screen.
-Users simply complete each field and select “Save.”
+Users simply complete each field and select “Save”.

-Users can also edit existing qualities by selecting the hyperlinked Quality Name, making the edit(s), and selecting “Save.”
+Users can also edit existing qualities by selecting the hyperlinked Quality Name, making the edit(s), and selecting “Save”.
 For details regarding fields on the New/Edit screen see the Cash Quality Description table.